openforis/sepal-doc/docs/source/workflows/area_estimation.rst

         .. note::

-            This will use an if statement to assign the number 1 to sample plots you assigned the value “Forest” to, and the number 2 to other plots (here, plots labeled Non-forest).
-If you have more than two classes, you will need to use nested IF statements.
+            This will use an "if statement" to assign the number 1 to sample plots you assigned the value “Forest” to, and the number 2 to other plots (here, plots labeled Non-forest).
+If you have more than two classes, you will need to use nested if statements.

     -   Press enter.
 You should now see either a 1 or a 2 populate the column.
 Double check that it is the correct value.
     -   Fill the entire column.

 .. figure:: ../_images/workflows/area_estimation/example_dataset.png
-   :alt: An example dataset
+   :alt: An example dataset.
    :width: 400
    :align: center

-Finally Save your .csv file and upload it to SEPAL.
+Save your CSV file and upload it to SEPAL.

-.. _section 4.3.3:
+.. _Section 4.3.3:

 Using the stratified estimator in SEPAL
 """""""""""""""""""""""""""""""""""""""